the-techie/Techgig-Programs/Java Tutorial/README.md

 String Counting
 --------------
+Task :
+You just need to take two strings as an input and count how many times later string comes in the former one.
+Return the count.

+Input Format :
+You will be given a function with two strings as an argument.

+Output Format :
+You need to return the count from the given function.

+Sample Test Case:
+Sample Input:
+Hello Techgighg
+hg

+Sample Output:
+2
 --------------
 Solution - StringCount.java
 --------------

 String with Suffix
 --------------
+Task :
+You just need to take two strings as an input and check later string is the suffix of the former one.
+If yes, return 'True' else return 'False'.

+Input Format :
+You will be given a function with two strings as an arguments.

+Output Format :
+You need to return the boolean value(either True or False) to the STDOUT.

+Sample Test Case:
+Sample Input:
+Hello Techgig
+gig

+Sample Output:
+1
 --------------
 Solution - StringSuffix.java
 --------------

 String Alphanumeric
 --------------
+Task :
+You just need to take string input and checks whether the string consists of alphanumeric characters.

+Input Format :
+You will be given a function with string as an argument.

+Output Format :
+You need to return the boolean value(either True or False).

+Sample Test Case:
+Sample Input:
+this2009

+Sample Output:
+1
 --------------
 Solution - StringAlphaNum.java
 --------------

 String Alphabetics
 --------------
+Task :
+You just need to take string input and checks whether the string consists of alphabetic characters only.

+Input Format :
+You will be given a function with a string as an argument.

+Output Format :
+You need to return the boolean value(either True or False).

+Sample Test Case:
+Sample Input:
+this2009

+Sample Output:
+0
 --------------
 Solution - StringAlphabetix.java
 --------------

 Digitizing
 --------------
+Task :
+You just need to take string input and checks whether the string consists of digits only.

+Input Format :
+You will be given a function with string as an argument.

+Output Format :
+You need to return the boolean value(either True or False) from the given function.

+Sample Test Case:
+Sample Input:
+this2009

+Sample Output:
+0
 --------------
 Solution - Digitizing.java
 --------------

 Lowercase
 --------------
+Task :
+You just need to take string input and checks whether all the case-based characters (letters) of the string are lowercase.

+Input Format :
+You will be given a function with string as an argument.

+Output Format :
+You need to return the boolean value(either True or False).

+Sample Test Case:
+Sample Input:
+this

+Sample Output:
+1
 --------------
 Solution - Lowercase.java
 --------------

 Numeric
 --------------
+Task :
+You just need to take string input and checks whether the string consists of only numeric characters.

+Input Format :
+You will be given a function with string as single argument.

+Output Format :
+You need to return the boolean value(either True or False).

+Sample Test Case:
+Sample Input:
+this20008

+Sample Output:
+0
 --------------
 Solution - Numeric.java
 --------------

 Title
 --------------
+Task :
+You just need to take string input and checks whether all the case-based characters in the string following non-casebased letters.
+Non-casebased letters are uppercase and all other case-based characters are lowercase.

+Input Format :
+You will be given a function with string as single argument.

+Output Format :
+You need to return the boolean value(either True or False).

+Sample Test Case:
+Sample Input:
+This Is String Example

+Sample Output:
+1
 --------------
 Solution - TitleCase.java
 --------------